utdata/rwdir/docs/05-sums-import.md

 How do you know this date filter worked?
 Well, we went from 8600+ rows to 7400+ rows, so we did something.
 You might look at the results table and click over to the `ship_date` columns so you can see some of the results, but you can't be sure the top row is the oldest.
 We could use an `arrange()` to test that, but I have another suggestion: `summary()`.

-Now, `summary()` is different than `summarize()`, which we'll do plenty of in a mintue.
+Now, `summary()` is different than `summarize()`, which we'll do plenty of in a minute.
 The `summary()` function will show you some results about each column in your data, and when it is a number or date, it will give you some basic stats like min, max and median values.

 1. Use the image below to add a `summary()` function to your filtering data chunk.
 2. Once you've confirmed that the "Min." of `ship_date` is not older than 2010, then **REMOVE THE SUMMARY STATEMENT**.